How to Choose the Best Chickens for Your Homestead

 • White Leghorn – lots of white eggs, good forager

-• Icelandic – good breed for raising chicks and self-reliance
+• Icelandic – good breed for raising chicks and self-reliance, cold hardy

 If you live in a hot climate, check out How to Choose the Best Heat Tolerant Chickens.